MatthewJamesBoyle/onaflix-demo/README.md

-# GitpodFlix 🎬
+# OnaFlix 🎬

-A modern streaming platform demo built for Gitpod environments, showcasing a full-stack application with React frontend, Node.js backend, and PostgreSQL database.
+A modern streaming platform demo built for Ona environments, showcasing a full-stack application with React frontend, Node.js backend, and PostgreSQL database.

 ## Features